Kardrag/Task-List/README.md

 To do:
 - extend select status
-- remove border when task list is empty / DONE
+- remove border when task list is empty